Guidelines for Evaluating Credit

 • All international transcripts must be evaluated by ECE or WES before they can be reviewed by AU.

-• The Registrar’s Office at AU will use the results of the evaluation report to determine transfer of foreign credit to the College.
+• The Registrar’s Office at AU will use the results of the evaluation report to determine transfer of foreign credit to the university.

 • You are responsible for all fees associated with credential evaluation.